cyberark/secrets-provider-for-k8s/README.md

 The primary source of CyberArk Secrets Provider for Kubernetes releases is our Dockerhub (TODO: insert link).

-Each time the `master` build is green, we push a `<version>-<git_version>` (i.e. `0.2.0-d9494c1`) image to our internal registry.
+In addition, each time the `master` build is green, we push a `<version>-<git_version>` (i.e. `0.2.0-d9494c1`) image to Dockerhub.

-When we are releasing a version, we push the following images to our registry and then to Dockerhub.
+When we release a version, we push the following images to our to Dockerhub.
 1. Latest
-2. Major.Minor.Build
+1. Major.Minor.Build
-3. Major.Minor
+1. Major.Minor
-4. Major
+1. Major

 ## Stable release definition